What Should You Not Say to Your Insurance Company After an Accident?

 Collecting Questionable Evidence

-Insurance adjusters will gather evidence to question your injuries’ severity to discredit your claim.
+Insurance adjusters will gather evidence to question the severity of your injuries to discredit your claim.
 They use many tactics to collect this evidence.
 One of the most common methods includes asking your permission to release a copy of your complete history of medical records.

 It is illegal for insurance companies to access copies of your medical records; that is why they must ask for your permission.
 If you give insurance companies access to your medical records, they will search for any pre-existing conditions you might have and insinuate that pre-existing conditions caused your injuries.